leonardr/cce-python/README.md

   all of its children were also removed from consideration, but they were given a different `disposition` in case you want to check them manually.

+* `Not a book proper.` - This registration is for something other than a 'book proper' -- a pamphlet or serial, for instance.
+These can be renewed and can fall into the public domain, just like books, but we don't have complete data for them, so we can't draw any conclusions about them, and they're excluded.

+* `Published before cutoff year.` - This registration happened more than 95 years ago, so the question of renewal is moot -- the copyright has expired.

+* `Published after cutoff year.` - This registration happened after 1963, so the question of renewal is moot -- the copyright was renewed automatically.

+* `Error.` - The data associated with this registration was missing essential information, and it couldn't be processed.